-Generational cohort theory asserts that much of our outlook and values comes to us between the ages of 10 and 20—when we first conceptualize and then step into the world as our adult selves.
+Generational cohort theory asserts that much of our outlook and many of our values come to us between the ages of 10 and 20—when we first conceptualize and then step into the world as our adult selves.
 What was popular at the Cineplex when we were each in these formative years becomes a great portal into our own generational uniqueness.

-When looking for generational trends in movies, it is not important what movies any one person liked to watch, what matters is what was popular (making money or winning awards) when people were stepping into their adulthoods.
+When looking for generational trends in movies, it is not important what movies any one person liked to watch, what matters is what was popular (making money and/or winning awards) when people were stepping into adulthood.